-Rationale and Background
+Rationale and background

-Members of CU Boards and of senior management have a fiduciary duty to the CU which necessitates that they plan for adverse scenarios and to that end, ensure that contingencies are developed to recover from such adversity.
-A failure to do so could amount to a breach of their fiduciary duty and/or standard of care, resulting in exposure by the CU Board and its management to civil and regulatory liability.
-Recovery planning is thus a means by which to demonstrate responsible and prudent activity by a CU.
+Members of the Board and Senior Management of a CU have a fiduciary duty to the CU and are subject to a standard of care both of which necessitates that they plan for adverse scenarios and to that end, ensure that contingencies are developed to recover from such adversity.
+A failure to do so could amount to a breach of their fiduciary duty and/or the standard of care, which can give rise to civil and regulatory liability of the members of the Board and Senior Management of a CU.
+Recovery planning is thus a means through which the Board and Senior Management of a CU can demonstrate responsible and prudent oversight and management of a CU.
 A CU that can recover from adversity will be safer for its members, depositors and customers and is less likely to experience disruptions in core services.
 It will also enhance the crisis preparedness and resiliency overall of the CU sector, which aligns with FSRA's statutory objectives to protect deposits held by members of CUs and to contribute to the stability of the sector in Ontario.